drnsmith/drnsmith.github.io/content/projects/Project9/Project9.md

 Regression models are not just simple tools—they provide foundational insights and benchmarks for more complex approaches.
 By identifying key predictors and addressing data challenges, these models laid the groundwork for exploring advanced techniques like neural networks and LSTM.

-# PART 4.
+# Part 4.
 Neural Networks in Environmental Data Analysis
-### Introduction

 When it comes to predicting air pollution, traditional regression models can only go so far.
 They’re great at identifying linear relationships but fall short when faced with the complex, non-linear patterns that often define real-world data.
 This is where neural networks (NNs) shine.

-In this blog, we’ll explore how NNs were leveraged to predict PM10 levels in Auckland, how they addressed the limitations of regression models, and why they became a critical tool in this project.
+In this part, I’ll explore how we leveraged NNs to predict PM10 levels in Auckland, how they addressed the limitations of regression models, and why they became a critical tool in this project.

 ### 1. Why Neural Networks?

-**Addressing Non-Linearity**

-Air pollution data is influenced by a mix of factors—traffic volume, weather, and even time of day.
+ - **Addressing Non-Linearity:** Air pollution data is influenced by a mix of factors—traffic volume, weather, and even time of day.
 These relationships aren’t always linear.
 NNs excel at capturing non-linear patterns, making them ideal for predicting PM10 levels.

-**Sequential Dependencies**

-Air quality data has strong temporal patterns.
+ - **Sequential Dependencies:** Air quality data has strong temporal patterns.
 NNs, especially recurrent architectures like Long Short-Term Memory (LSTM), can process sequential data, identifying trends and seasonality over time.

 ### 2. The Neural Network Models Used
 #### Multi-Layer Perceptron (MLP)